What is a Factoring Company?: Small Business Options

 Riviera Finance

 Riviera Finance offers non-recourse factoring, and it is one of the longest-running factoring companies available.
-The company’s unique credit guarantee sets them apart from other factoring companies.
+The company’s unique credit guarantee distinguishes it from other factoring companies.

+Riviera Finance serves a wide range of industries, including wholesale businesses, helping them manage their cash flow and support large-volume transactions.
 The company’s credit management service guarantees credit on all invoices, so Riviera Finance assumes the risk as the credit manager.
-Companies factoring invoices through Riviera get peace of mind knowing they are not responsible if a customer doesn’t pay their invoice.
+Companies factoring invoices through Riviera gain peace of mind knowing they are not responsible if a customer fails to pay their invoice.

 Riviera Finance offers a convenient online portal with 24/7 access to your invoice information.
-The company uses integrated tools to provide support as an accounts receivables partner.
+The company uses integrated tools to provide support as an accounts receivable partner.

 It’s also a good option for businesses that need funds quickly.
 Once approved, the company provides funding for invoices within 24 hours.
 Advance rates go up to 95%.